martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 The late_binding report extension
 (codepoint 0xTBD)
+is an empty extension.
-signals to aggregators that a report was not bound to a specific task when it was created.
+The late_binding report extension signals to aggregators that a report was not bound to a specific task when it was created.

 Late task binding might be useful